 The initial phase involved planning the dimensions and curvature of the raised decking & pathway.
-The outline of the path was sketched onto the grass throughout the garden, providing an insight into how the finished outcome would look.
+The outline of the path was marked on the grass throughout the garden providing a view of the route.

-Regular client liaison ensured we followed their landscape’s vision to perfection, ironing out any potential kinks in the early planning stages.
+Regular conversations with the client ensured we followed their landscape’s vision to perfection, ironing out any potential kinks in the early planning stages.

-Each decking board had to be flawlessly trimmed into shape in order to create the perfect curves, used for the curved path.
-In doing so, we could make certain that all gaps between the boards were at a 45-degree angle to the edge of the pathway, creating a seamless consistency down the entire curved footpath.
+Each decking board had to be flawlessly trimmed into shape in order to create the perfect curve for the path.
+In doing so, we could make certain that all gaps between the boards were at a 45-degree angle to the edge of the pathway, creating a seamless consistency down the entire design.

-The finished pathway was warmly received; the outcome of the project was a beautiful sight but also allowed the client to appreciate the garden’s complete magnitude.
+The finished pathway was warmly received; the outcome of the project was a beautiful sight, and allowed the client to appreciate the entire garden.

 The wall is then partially built to allow accommodation of the water pump, water blade and balancing tank.

-The main water tank and water blade are then fixed into position and the remainder of the wall is fully erected to complete the water-feature structure.
+The main water tank and water blade are then fixed into position and the remainder of the wall is finished to complete the water-feature.

-Once the water blade feature is complete we run a number of tests to confirm that there are no leaks, and to make sure that the water pump and working top-up are working as intended.
+Once the water blade feature is complete, we run tests to confirm there are no leaks, and to make sure that the water pump and top-up are operating correctly.

-When all testing is signed-off, we finalise the project by positioning plants around the base and edges of the water feature.
-This helps soften the outline of stone and steel, breaking up some of the solid lines and allowing the garden water structure to blend into the surrounding landscape.
+When all testing is signed-off, we finish by positioning plants around the base and edges of the water feature.
+This helps soften the outline of stone and steel, breaking up some of the solid lines and allowing the water feature to blend into the surrounding landscape.

-This was done, ensuring that the paving was on a very slight gradient, allowing for water drainage whilst maintaining a natural, unwarped perception.
+This was done, so the paving was on a very slight gradient, to allow water drainage whilst maintaining a natural, level perception.

-Utilising the reclaimed Yorkstone paving not only added a timeless look to the garden, but the natural stones also connected character and charm to surrounding backgrounds.
+Using the reclaimed Yorkstone paving not only adds a timeless look to the garden, but the natural stone also connects character and charm to surrounding background.

-The final outcome showcases how a moderate Yorkstone project can create a beautifully flush garden pathway as well as forming a natural segmentation of the garden landscape.
+The outcome shows how a moderate Yorkstone project can create a beautifully flush garden pathway as well as forming a natural segmentation of the landscape.

-Before a new turf is laid it is vitally important to prepare the soil for installation of a new lawn or turf.
+Before new turf is laid, it is vitally important to prepare the soil correctly for installation.

-There are certain things that need to be taking into account, such as understanding the; types of soil, PH level, site gradient and drainage direction, which are all essential to determine where the existing soil may need preparations.
+There are certain things that need to be considered, such as understanding the; types of soil, PH level, site gradient and drainage direction, which are all essential to determine where the existing soil may need preparation.

-We recommend staying off the new turf for up to six weeks, this is to help establish a healthy and happy new lawn, also required is a regimented watering cycle which when in place well help nurture the newly established lawn.
+We recommend staying off the new turf for up to six weeks, this is to help establish a healthy lawn, also required is a regimented watering cycle which when in place will help nurture the newly established lawn.

-We can help by installing an automated watering system, from something simple like a timed sprinkler or something more permanent like popup sprinklers that can water the lawn at night and remain completely invisible during the day.
+We can help by installing an automated watering system, from something simple like a timed sprinkler or something more permanent like popups that can water the lawn at night and remain completely invisible during the day.